Terms and Conditions

-(d) We may not reduce your standard direct debit payments unless we have up-to-date meter readings for your account.
+(d) We will not reduce your standard direct debit payments unless we have up-to-date meter readings for your account.

-8.10 If you ask to pay by standard credit, we may run a credit check on you and the result of this credit check may mean you are not eligible to pay by this method.
+8.6 If you pay by standard credit, we may run a credit check on you and the result of this credit check may mean you are not eligible to pay by this method.
 If you are eligible to pay by standard credit, your bill is due on the date shown on the bill and must be paid in full.

 (a) The amount of security deposit will depend on your individual circumstances and the likely value of your monthly bill,